 Trade Stock Indices

-ASX 200 stock index keeps track of top corporations in the Australian Stock Market.
-The total number of stocks used to calculate this stock index is the 200 top Australian corporations represented in ASX 200.
-This index is calculated based on capitalization of included corporations & it's reviewed quarterly.
+ASX200 stock index keeps track of top firms in the Australian Stock Market.
+The total number of stocks used to calculate this index is the 200 top Australian corporations represented in ASX 200.
+This index is calculated based on the capitalization of included corporations & it's reviewed quarterly.

-Even though this stock index is calculated based on capitalization, it does not track capitalization; it tracks change in the stock prices of the various constituent stocks in this index.
+Even though this stock index is calculated based in the capitalization, it does not track capitalization: it tracks change in the stock prices of the various constituent stocks in this index.

 S&P ASX 200 - ASX 200 Index

-The ASX 200 trade chart is displayed and illustrated above.
-On example above this trading instrument is named as AUS200CASH.
+The ASX 200 trade chart is displayed and illustrated and illustrated and shown above.
+On example illustration revealed above this financial trading instrument is named as AUS200CASH.
 As a trader you want to find a broker that provides this ASX 200 trade chart so that you can begin to trade it.
-Example displayed above is of ASX 200 on the MetaTrader 4 Forex and Stock Index Software.
+Example displayed and shown above is of ASX-200 on the MetaTrader 4 FX and Index Software.

 Official Symbol - AS51:IND

-The 200 components stocks which constitute ASX 200 are chosen from the top Australian corporations measured by capitalization.
-This stock index has a base up on which the calculated total market capitalization is adjusted relative to this base - the calculation also has a divisor which means that this stock index will only reflect a change in movement only when the stocks prices move up and not when the market capitalization does, therefore, this index show the difference in the stocks prices rather than the total market capitalization.
-This is because the base represents the starts size of all stocks prices & when this stock index is calculated it tracks the total change in the stocks prices.
+The 200 constituent stocks which constitute ASX200 are chosen from the top Australian corporations measured by capitalization.
+This stock index has got a particular specified base upon which the sum total market capitalization is adjusted in relation to this base - the calculation formula also has got a divisor which means that the stock index will only reflect a change in the movement only when the stocks prices go up and not when the market capitalization does, therefore, this index show the difference in the shares prices rather than the total market capitalization.
+This is because the base represents the starts size of all stocks prices and when this stock index is calculated it tracks the total change in the stocks prices.

-ASX 200 will generally move up because stocks prices always move up over time.
-This stock index generally moves up over long term because the Australian economy also shows strong growth backed by their mining sector which has great reserves of Gold as well as other valuable commodities.
+ASX200 will in general move up because stocks prices always move up over time.
+This stock index generally moves up over long-term because Australian economy also shows strong and robust growth backed up by their mining sector/industry that has got great reserves of Gold & also other valuable commodities.

 As a trader wanting to trade this stock index, index will move upwards faster when the Australian economic indicators show accelerated economic growth.

-As a trader you want to be biased and keep buying as the stock index moves up.
-When the Australian economy is performing good (most times it's performing good) this upwards trend is more likely to be in-favor.
-A good stock indices trade strategy would be to buy the dips.
+As a stock index trader you want to be biased and keep buying as the stock index moves and heads upwards.
+When the Australian economy is doing good (most times it's performing good) this upwards trend is more than likely to be the one ruling.
+A good index strategy would be to buy dips.

 During Economic SlowDown and Recession

-During economic slowdown & recession times, companies start to report lower profits & lower growth prospect.
-It is due to this reason that investors start to sell stocks of companies reporting lower profits & hence the index tracking these particular stocks will also begin to move downwards.
+During economic slowdown & recession times, companies start and begin to report lower revenues, lower profits and lowers growth prospect.
+It's due to and because of this reason which investors start to sell stocks of firms reporting lower profits & hence the index tracking these particular stocks will also start to move and go downward.

-Hence, during these times indices trends are likely to be heading downwards and as a trader you should also adjust your trading strategy accordingly to suit the prevailing downward trends of the stock market stock index that you're trading.
+Hence, during these times indices trends are a lot more likely to be heading downwards and as a trader you should also adjust your trading strategy accordingly to suit the prevailing down trend of the stock market index that you are trading.

 Margin Required Per Lot - AUD 70